mukhiyatori6006/GAZzzyoutube/replit.md

 - Real-time monitoring dashboard

 ## Recent Changes
-- **2025-01-17**: Converting application to run on Cloudflare Workers
+- **2025-01-17**: Successfully converted application to run on Cloudflare Workers
-- **2025-01-17**: Updating all StreamFlow references to "Streeam Me Devloper Bloggers.web.id"
+- **2025-01-17**: Completed updating all StreamFlow references to "Streeam Me Devloper Bloggers.web.id"
+- **2025-01-17**: Updated port configuration from 7575 to 5000 for Cloudflare Workers compatibility
+- **2025-01-17**: Created comprehensive Cloudflare Workers deployment setup with wrangler.toml
+- **2025-01-17**: Updated all EJS templates, JavaScript files, and documentation with new branding
+- **2025-01-17**: Application successfully running on port 5000 with full branding update

 ## User Preferences
 - Language: Indonesian